 The EB-5 Immigrant Investment Visa Program

 In 1990, Congress created the fifth employment-based preference (EB-5) immigrant visa category.
-This visa category is targeted at qualified foreign nationals seeking to obtain lawful permanent residency in the U.S. by investing in a new commercial enterprise that will benefit the U.S. economy and create at least 10 full-time U.S. jobs per investor.
+This visa category is targeted towards qualified foreign nationals seeking to obtain lawful permanent residency in the U.S. by investing in a new commercial enterprise that will benefit the U.S. economy and create at least 10 full-time U.S. jobs per investor.
 Currently the program is administered by U.S. Citizenship & Immigration Services (USCIS).
-The required investment per EB-5 investor is $1.8 million, although that threshold is reduced to $900,000 if the investment occurs in a rural or high unemployment area, known as Targeted Employment Area (TEA).
+The required investment per EB-5 investor is currently $1 million, although that threshold is reduced to $500,000 if the investment occurs in a rural or high unemployment area, known as Targeted Employment Area (TEA).

 Regional Center vs Direct EB-5 Program